codepress/admin-columns/readme.txt

 = 4.2.7 =
 Release Date: February 8th, 2021

-* [Fixed] Some settings were nog saved correctly on the admin settings page
+* [Fixed] Some settings were not saved correctly on the admin settings page

 = 4.2.6 =
 Release Date: February 3rd, 2021